tegorman13/ai_gd_chapter/Categories.md

 - Bhatia 2024 - The Structure of Everyday Choice: Insights from 100K Real-life Decision Problems
 - Chatbot Catalysts: Improving Team Decision-Making Through Cognitive Diversity and Information Elaboration
 - - Kvam 2024 - Using artificial intelligence to fit, compare, evaluate, and discover computational models of decision behavior.
+- Ganesh 2022 - A Modeling Approach for Measuring the Performance of a Human-AI Collaborative Process

 ### Information Processing
 - Kneeland 2024 - How Do People Process Information from Automated Decision Aids: an Application of Systems Factorial Technology
+- Westby 2023 - Collective Intelligence in Human-AI Teams: A Bayesian Theory of Mind Approach
+- Eigner 2024- Determinants of LLM-assisted Decision Making

 ### Trust
 - Narayanan, S., Yu, G., Ho, C.-J., & Yin, M. 2023 -  How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making?